lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 {: #http-headers title="HTTP Headers"}

 OCSP responders MUST NOT include a "Pragma: no-cache", "Cache-
-Control: no-cache", or "Cache-Control: no-store" header in authoritative OCSP responses.
+Control: no-cache", or "Cache-Control: no-store" HTTP header fields in authoritative OCSP responses.

-OCSP responders SHOULD include one or more of these headers in non- authoritative OCSP responses.
+OCSP responders SHOULD include one or more of these HTTP header fields in non- authoritative OCSP responses.

 For example, assume that an OCSP response has the following timestamp